 There are no significant or material orders passed by any regulators or courts ortribunals impacting the going concern status and Company's operations in future.

-e.
-As per the objects clause of the Memorandum of Association of the Company yourcompany is into the business of setting up and running of hospitals and healthcarecentres.
+The Company is into the business of setting up and running of hospitals and healthcarecentres.
 There has been no change in the nature of business during the last financialyear.

-Your Directors thank the Company's shareholders customers banks financialinstitutions and well-wishers for their continued support during the year.
-Your Directorsplace on record their appreciation of the contribution made by the employees at alllevels.
-Your Company's consistent growth was made possible by their hard work solidaritycooperation and support.
-The Board sincerely expresses its gratitude to Government ofIndia Ministry of Corporate Affairs Reserve Bank of India Foreign Investment PromotionBoard Securities and Exchange Board of India BSE Limited National Stock Exchange ofIndia Limited and Governments of Kerala Karnataka Andra Pradesh Telengana andMaharashtra for the guidance and support received from them including officials thereatfrom time to time.
+Your Directors thank the Company's Shareholders customers banks financialinstitutions and well-wishers for their continued support during the year.
+Your Directorsplace on record their appreciation on the contribution made by the employees at alllevels.
+The Company's consistent growth was made possible by their hard work solidaritycooperation and support.
+The Board sincerely expresses its gratitude to Government ofIndia Ministry of Corporate Affairs Reserve Bank of India Foreign Investment PromotionBoard Securities and Exchange Board of India BSE Limited National Stock Exchange ofIndia Limited and Governments of Kerala Karnataka Andhra Pradesh Telengana andMaharashtra for the guidance and support received from them including officials thereatfrom time to time.

 | ||Dr. Azad Moopen |